 A very respected ex-CFO friend of mine forwards a lot of interesting articles to read.
-Right after Christmas, this story appeared in my e-mail, with the headline, “Bernie Madoff Sent A Letter To CNBC On Christmas Eve.”
+Right after Christmas one year, this story appeared in my e-mail, with the headline, “Bernie Madoff Sent A Letter To CNBC On Christmas Eve.”

 I guess the question is: What is meaningful?
 Moreover, if a message isn’t meaningful, then it’s OK to shoot the messenger – right?

 People lose reliability – or should lose it – when they lie – and get caught lying1.
 If you don’t get caught in an unreliable narration, does that mean you are not a liar or that the “readers” haven’t caught you yet?
 In other words, was Madoff a crook before he got caught?
 My essay What Does Ethics Really Have to do With Buisiness might interest you.